 We have seen that there are about 19 phonological choices for vowels in English, and about 24 phonological choices for consonants.
-English syllables are made up from one vowel surrounded by zero or more consonants, but there are limitations on the complexity and combinations of the consonant sequences.
+English syllables are made up from one vowel (or vowel-like segment) surrounded by zero or more consonants, but there are limitations on the complexity and combinations of the consonant sequences.

 Conventionally syllables are divided into elements: onset, rhyme, nucleus and coda, as shown in the diagram below.
 The justification for this is that many restrictions occur as to what phonological elements can occur within these elements, but few restrictions occur across elements.

 - Onsets.
 In English the onset can consist of zero, one, two or three consonants.
 For example "a" /eɪ/, "ray" /reɪ/, "pray" /preɪ/, "spray" /spreɪ/.
 In onsets with three consonants, the first consonant must be /s/.
 Also approximant sounds can only occur in the last position next to the vowel, so we get /njuː/ but never /jnuː/, or /fli:/ but never /lfi:/.
 If the syllable begins with /s/+ a plosive, then there is never a distinction between voiced and voiceless plosives, that is if there is a word /sp-/ then there is not a word /sb-/.
 The sound /ŋ/ does not occur in onsets.

 - Nucleus.
 In English the nucleus is usually a single vowel, whether that is a long or a short monophthong or a diphthong.
 Under certain limited situations, other sonorants can take the place of the vowel, for example "puddle" as /pʌdl̩/.
 We write a syllable mark underneath the consonant in transcription to indicate that it is acting as a syllable nucleus.